-415 Radiation Biology (3) (Prerequisite: Physics 316 and Biology 106, or permission of department) AS.
+- 410 Advanced Laboratory in Physics (1:3) (Prerequisite: 220, 314 and permission of department) AF.
+Students will learn experimental skills in physics by performing advanced undergraduate physics experiments that involve laser spectroscopy, interferometry, resonance, Fourier methods, digital oscilloscopes, and single photon tests of quantum mechanics.
+Students will learn methods for communicating scientific results in the form of formal laboratory reports, including the appropriate scientific content, style, format, clarity, and analysis.
+Students will also learn oral presentation skills by preparing and delivering an oral presentation on one of the advanced undergraduate physics experiments. - 415 Radiation Biology (3) (Prerequisite: Physics 316 and Biology 106, or permission of department) AS.
 Topics include the fundamental physical, chemical, and biological mechanisms that lead to radiation-induced biological damage.
 The course will begin with interactions and responses at a molecular level and progress towards cellular and systemic responses to the damage.
-Methods for assessing the dose to biological systems and the corresponding risk will be addressed.

-416 Nuclear Radiation Physics (4:3-3) (Prerequisite: 310 and 316) S. Topics to be covered include the interaction of radiation with matter, gas and scintillation counters, semiconductor detectors; counting statistics, special electronic circuits, and the literature of radiation detection.

-417 Principles of Health Physics (4:3-3) (Prerequisite: 416) F. Topics include the biophysical basis for radiation protection, environmental and personnel monitoring, dosimetry and dose calculations, shielding, standards for radiation exposure, waste treatment and disposal, emergency procedures, government regulations, and safety procedures.

-418 Practical Applications of Health Physics (3) (Prerequisite: 417 or permission of department) S. This course will cover applications and more indepth analysis of health physics principles presented in PHYS 417.
-Advanced topics will be presented, and the implementation of these principles to realworld applications will be discussed.
-Emphasis on practical applications of radiological protection principles including design of a radiation safety program, special considerations for various radiation-generating facilities, current trends in waste management, response to radiological incidents, risk assessment, and homeland security.

-419 Senior Seminar in Physics (1:3) F. In conjunction with a physics faculty adviser, each student will prepare a formal scientific review article on a physics topic.
-The topics assigned will be determined based on the interest of the student.
-The culmination of this course is a detailed written report and an oral presentation.

-420 Senior Research in Physics (1:3) (Prerequisite: Senior status and permission of department) F, S. In conjunction with a physics faculty adviser, each student will complete one or more research projects in physics.
+Methods for assessing the dose to biological systems and the corresponding risk will be addressed. - 416 Nuclear Radiation Physics (4:3-3) (Prerequisite: 310 and 316) S. Topics to be covered include the interaction of radiation with matter, gas and scintillation counters, semiconductor detectors; counting statistics, special electronic circuits, and the literature of radiation detection. - 417 Principles of Health Physics (4:3-3) (Prerequisite: 416) F. Topics include the biophysical basis for radiation protection, environmental and personnel monitoring, dosimetry and dose calculations, shielding, standards for radiation exposure, waste treatment and disposal, emergency procedures, government regulations, and safety procedures. - 418 Practical Applications of Health Physics (3) (Prerequisite: 417 or permission of department) S. This course will cover applications and more indepth analysis of health physics principles presented in PHYS 417.
+Advanced topics will be presented, and the implementation of these principles to real-world applications will be discussed.
+Emphasis on practical applications of radiological protection principles including design of a radiation safety program, special considerations for various radiation-generating facilities, current trends in waste management, response to radiological incidents, risk assessment, and homeland security. - 419 Senior Seminar in Physics (1) F. This course will help to prepare seniors both for their future careers and for further post-baccalaureate study.
+Topics will include preparing resumes; finding, interpreting, and applying to job ads; interviewing; and applying to graduate schools.
+Students will practice reading scientific papers, and will learn strategies to better understand these papers.
+For the final project, each student will pick a topic that is relevant to their future plans and will produce both a written report and an oral presentation. - 420 Senior Research in Physics (1:3) (Prerequisite: Senior status and permission of department) F, S. In conjunction with a physics faculty adviser, each student will complete one or more research projects in physics.
 The projects assigned will be determined based on the interest of the student.
-The culmination of this course is a detailed written report and an oral presentation.

-497 Special Studies (3), (2), or (1) (Prerequisite: Permission of department) F, S. Open only to juniors or seniors with a grade point average of 3.0 or higher in their major courses.
+The culmination of this course is a detailed written report and an oral presentation. - 497 Special Studies (3), (2), or (1) (Prerequisite: Permission of department) F, S. Open only to juniors or seniors with a grade point average of 3.0 or higher in their major courses.
 A maximum of three semester hours may be earned.
 Academic Committee approval required for each seminar and practicum.
 All individual research projects are reviewed by three faculty members from two different disciplines.
 May be taken for credit (three hours) towards the Honors degree by special arrangement.